Military history of Italy during World War II: Non-belligerent status

+Nazi Germany's invasion of Poland on 1 September 1939 marked the beginning of World War II.
+However, Italy initially declared itself a non-belligerent, as it was not ready for war and needed time for further re-arming.
+In December 1939, the Under-Secretary for War Production, Carlo Favagrossa, submitted estimates to Mussolini that suggested the armed forces might not be fully equipped and ready for a major war until 1945.

-However, Mussolini, while accepting Italy needed more time to re-arm, was dissatisfied with the country's non-belligerent status and wanted a way into the war - on 2nd September 1939, Count Ciano, the Italian foreign minister and Mussolini's son-in-law, wrote in his diary: "The Duce is convinced of the need to remain neutral, but he is not at all happy.
+Mussolini, while accepting Italy needed more time to re-arm, was dissatisfied with the country's non-belligerent status and wanted a way into the war – on 2 September 1939, Count Ciano, the Italian foreign minister and Mussolini's son-in-law, wrote in his diary: "The Duce is convinced of the need to remain neutral, but he is not at all happy.
 Whenever he can he reverts to the possibility of our action."